AstrBotDevs/AstrBot-aur/README.md

   sudo chown -R astrbot:astrbot /var/lib/astrbot
   sudo chown -R astrbot:astrbot /var/cache/astrbot/venv-<instance>
   ```
+  If the venv was created by `root`, also ensure its Python interpreter is not linked into `/root/.local/share/uv/...`.
+  Rebuild the venv after installing the fixed package if needed.

 - **Clean Cache**:
   If python dependencies break after an update: